Creating Safer Communities

-The Participatory Budgeting scheme has produced some excellent projects for communities in Palmerstown, Lucan and Clondalkin.
-I believe it is vital to build on this form of democracy and to continue to endure that residents and rates payers have a direct input to where and how their money is spent.
+The Participatory Budgeting Scheme (AKA 300K Have Your Say) was first trialled in Lucan & Palmerstown in 2017 and then again in Clondalkin in 2018.
+It has produced some excellent projects and it is vital to build on this form of democracy to ensure that residents and rates payers have a direct input to where and how their money is spent.

 Work to increase the potential for the people of Palmerstown, Lucan & North Clondalkin to shape the priorities of the County Council

 To increase the potential for local people to influence council business, as well as being available by phone, email and social media, I will host public meetings with a view to being better able to represent your views at county level and also to take a more strategic approach to informing the future priorities of the county council.

 Councillors are elected to represent you for five years at a time.
 The issues you raise now, may not be the issues affecting you in one, two or three years time, so I intend to ensure that as your elected councillor I will be presenting the most contemporary matters raised by you.

 County Councils comprise of elected officials and executive staff.
 The county manager has overall responsibility for the implementation of policies developed by elected councillors.

 All county councillors meet together once a month to discuss county wide matters and each electoral area e.g. Palmerstown / Fonthill electoral area, also meets once per month.
 This meeting is where questions relating specifically to constituents concerns can be raised with the county manager and staff of relevant departments within the council.

 It is my view that councillors are often on the back foot, reacting to events that have already happened because there is a lack of authentic public engagement.
 I am very clear that for local democracy to function well, the people who live in the area must be at the fore of influencing future policies.